-S et up energy n nanagement In A IC : Grid feeding is allowed?
-Grid Feeding is allowed In Battery: Cycle battery for solar optimization?
-Orid Feeding not allowed (by default if source is a genset) In Battery: Cycle battery for solar optimization?
-Y Solar N Keep battery Y N Keep battery optimization with battery full for backup optimization with full for backup Typical use case: Solar self consumption optimization Full grid feeding with Solar Backup Solar priority with Zero export OFFGRID or Weak grids Default SOC for Backup 20% lithium 50% lead acid 100% 20% lithium 50% lead acid 100% Backup
+Set up energy management In A IC : Grid feeding is allowed?
+Y Grid Feeding is allowed not allowed (by rce is a genset) In Battery: Cycle battery for solar optimization? doladie ii dodi es is a genest, In Battery : battery for soptimization solar Y N Y N Solar optimization with battery Keep battery full for backup Solar optimization with battery Keep battery full for backup Typical use case: Solar self consumption optimization Full grid feeding with Solar Backup Solar priority with Zero export OFFGRID or Weak grids Default SOC for Backup 20% lithium 50% lead acid 100% 20% lithium 50% lead 100% Backup the solar power is produced, that energy is used to supply the AC loads, charge the battery and inject the excess energy to the grid.